The World-Building Secret Behind Believable AI Influencers

 - A hand-painted ceramic bowl she uses in every food flat-lay

-- A vintage film camera on the shelf (she "also" shoots film)
+- A vintage film camera used as a recurring shelf prop

 - A specific tote bag from a Lisbon market